Sovereign (British coin): Victorian era

-In 1871, the Deputy Master of the Mint, Charles Fremantle, restored the Pistrucci George and Dragon design to the sovereign, as part of a drive to beautify the coinage.
+In 1871, the Deputy Master of the Mint, Charles William Fremantle, restored the Pistrucci George and Dragon design to the sovereign, as part of a drive to beautify the coinage.
 The return of Saint George was approved by the Queen, and authorised by an Order in Council dated 14 January 1871.
 The two designs were struck side by side in London from 1871 to 1874, and at the Australian branch mints until 1887, after which the Pistrucci design alone was used.
 The saint returned to the rarely-struck two- and five-pound pieces in 1887, and was placed on the half sovereign in 1893.
 Wyon's "Young head" of Queen Victoria for the sovereign's obverse was struck from 1838 until 1887, when it was replaced by the "Jubilee head" by Joseph Boehm.
 That obverse was criticised and was replaced in 1893 by the "Old head" by Thomas Brock.
 Victoria's death in 1901 led to a new obverse for her son and successor, Edward VII by George William de Saulles, which began production in 1902; Edward's death in 1910 necessitated a new obverse for his son, George V by Bertram Mackennal.
 Pistrucci's George and Dragon design continued on the reverse.